JBEI/ice/README.rst

 3. Create a Postgresql development database

-4. Start Jetty and point ICE to your development database by substituting in the correct parameters
+4. Start Jetty and point ICE to your development database by substituting in the correct parameters.
+ICE uses ``/var/lib`` for storing its indexes so you'll probably need to be a superuser to run the application.

 ::